How Do You “Make” Kids Do Homework or Chores?

-Here on the 1-on-1 Coaching team, we frequently get questions like: “How do I make my daughter do her homework?” or “How do I get my son to do his chores around the house?”
+Here on the parent coaching team, we frequently get questions like: “How do I make my daughter do her homework?” or “How do I get my son to do his chores around the house?”
 This can be a hard question to answer, for a few different reasons.
 First, short of actually putting the pencil in your daughter’s hand or placing the broom in your son’s hands and moving their arms for them, you cannot physically make anyone do anything.
 That can be a really hard fact to accept as a parent.
 After all, you’re supposed to be in control of the house, right?
 These are things that need to get done, and you’re supposed to be the person who makes sure they get done, correct?
 Not exactly.

 Here’s the truth: It’s going to be an exercise in frustration if your ultimate goal is to have your daughter want to do her homework, or your son to get excited about doing his chores.
 I know very few adults who say “I can’t wait to go home and do the laundry—sorting socks is fun!” or “I’m really looking forward to paying some bills tonight!”
 In general, these things are not fun and exciting.
 So your goal here is to have your kids learn that there are tasks that need to get done, regardless of the entertainment factor.